Social Media is a Waste of Time

 Anecdote: Finding Balance

 Consider Tom, a university student from Manchester.
-Initially, Tom was an avid social media user, spending hours scrolling through various platforms.
-He noticed that his mental health began to decline, feeling more anxious and stressed.
-After attending a workshop on mental well-being, Tom decided to limit his social media usage.
-He set specific times for checking his accounts and replaced that time with activities he enjoyed, like jogging and cooking.
-Gradually, he felt a notable improvement in his mood and productivity.
+Initially, Tom spent hours scrolling through various platforms, reinforcing the idea that social media is a waste of time.
+Over time, he noticed his mental health declining, feeling more anxious and stressed.
+After attending a workshop on mental well-being, Tom decided to limit his usage.
+By setting specific times for checking his accounts and replacing that time with activities like jogging and cooking, he gradually experienced a notable improvement in his mood and productivity.

 How to Manage Your Social Media Usage